falkenber9/falcon/README.md

 This section provides brief usage instructions for FALCON's software components:

 * Falcon Decoder GUI: A visualization for online/offline PDCCH decoding
-* FalconEye: A commmand line version of the PDCCH decoder for automated/batch processing
+* FalconEye: A command line version of the PDCCH decoder for automated/batch processing
 * FalconCaptureProbe: Signal recorder with optional network probing
 * FalconCaptureWarden: Command line controller for synchronized recordings by multiple instances of FalconCaptureProbe
 * imdea_cc_decoder: Port of IMDEA OWL's PDCCH decoder
 * imdea_capture_sync: Port of IMDEA OWL's signal recorder

 ### FALCON Decoder GUI
 The GUI version of FALCON's decoder is located in ``build/src/gui/gui``.
-Simply launch the executable from terminal or from your preferred graphical file manager.
+Simply launch the executable from a terminal or from your preferred graphical file manager.
 Enter the center frequency of the target LTE cell or select a recording from a file using the file chooser or drag & drop.
 Example files are provided in a separate repository (https://github.com/falkenber9/falcon-examples).

 Press 'Start' and the decoder immediately starts to synchronize to the cell and decodes the PDCCH.